danjaaron/danjaaron.github.io/AD.md

 	sudo nmap -sC -sT -sV 10.10.31.222 -oN ldap

-	-sC: standard scripts use ldap to enumerate port 389, which will reveal the full domain name
+use '''-sC''' to deploy standard scripts which use ldap to enumerate port 389, as they will reveal the full domain name

-add the domain name to /etc/hosts
+then add the domain name to /etc/hosts

 	>> [ip] 	[host name] 	[domain]

 where host name looks like "XXX.htb" and domain name often looks like "XXX.local"

 2. use the domain name to enumerate users:

-	##kerbrute enumusers --dc {domain name} -d {domain name} userlist.txt

 	kerbrute enumusers --dc [IP ADDRESS] -d [DOMAIN NAME] userlist.txt

 note that the domain name is usually a url with a TLD like .com, .org, etc. In the case of AD, its often configured using a .local TLD as a matter of habit

 3. attempt to ASREPRoast user accounts which are misconfigured with "Does not requre Pre-Authentication" using the GetNPUsers.py (NP=no pre-auth) script from Impacket.
 Specifically we're trying to request kerberos tickets with hashes from the kerberos TGS that we can later crack for passwords.
 Kerberos will sometimes issue tickets to accounts that do not require pre-auth.

 	python3 /opt/impacket/examples/GetNPUsers.py [DOMAIN NAME]/[USERNAME] -no-pass -usersfile ./npusers

 where DOMAIN NAME would be something like XXX.local and USERNAME is an enumerated user from step 2

 where the ./npusers file is a list of usernames gained from step #2

 this will give you a kerberos hash that you can crack for a password

-4. crack the hash(s) that you get back from Kerberos TGS using hashcat, generally kb5 type ... if you're unsure about the type of hash, check on hashcat.net examples page hashcat -a 0 -m 18200 ./svc-admin_hash ./passwordlist.txt --force
+4. crack the hash(s) that you get back from Kerberos TGS using hashcat, generally kb5 type ... if you're unsure about the type of hash, check on hashcat.net examples page

+	hashcat -a 0 -m 18200 ./svc-admin_hash ./passwordlist.txt --force

 5. after cracking the hash, you now have a user password.
 Attempt to map out  SAMBA shares using these